goldenson/maximeorefice/_posts/2020-04-11-stock-market.md

 ### Reading charts

 You need to use indicators when you want to buy or sell a stock.
-Here some basic ones I'm using:
+Here are some basic ones I'm using:

 |                            Indicator                             | Definition                                                      |
 | :--------------------------------------------------------------: | :-------------------------------------------------------------- |